IACP to release information on police chief search July 31

 However, people who are eager to hear the results still say the search lacks transparency.

-In an email sent to the council Thursday morning, New Orleans chief administrative officer Gilbert Montaño wrote he wanted to provide council members with an update on the search for NOPD’s next superintendent, but council president JP Morrell says the email lacked the information they’re seeking.
+In an email sent to the council Thursday morning, New Orleans Chief Administrative Officer Gilbert Montaño wrote that he wanted to provide council members with an update on the search for NOPD’s next superintendent, but Council President JP Morrell says the email lacked the information they’re seeking.

 “We were looking for the rankings and scores on the candidates themselves and how they got from the 33 to the six to potentially the three,” Morrell said.
 “Though it’s a lengthy letter, it doesn’t answer that really basic question.”

-Just outside the doors of city hall, advocacy groups gathered in opposition of the police chief selection process.
+Just outside the doors of City Hall, advocacy groups gathered in opposition to the police chief selection process.

-According to Montaño, the International Association of Chiefs of Police is finalizing their evaluation report, which will be made public July 31.
+According to Montaño, the International Association of Chiefs of Police is finalizing its evaluation report, which will be made public on July 31.

 “Too little, too late, and what we’re asking city council to do is to open this entire process up, revamp it, and let’s get a pool of new candidates,” Johnson said.